georust/rinex/rinex-cli/doc/record.md

 With these tools, we aim at providing an easy to use and efficient interface to manipulate and visualize RINEX record.

 Observation RINEX
 =================

-When analyzing Observation RINEX, one plot per kind of observations is to be generated
+When analyzing Observation RINEX, one plot per kind of observations is to be generated:

-- "phase.png": Phase data
+- "phase.png": Phase data points [n.a]
-- "pseudorange.png": Pseudo Range data
+- "pseudorange.png": Pseudo Range data [pseudo distance]
-- "ssi.png": Signal Strengths
+- "ssi.png": Signal Strengths [dB]
 - "doppler.png": Doppler shifts

 An optionnal "clock-offset.png" will be generated, in case this RINEX